sol-finance/test-site/content/articles/initialpost.md

 #### Initial Post

 This is the first post.
-Tested on Github Pages - this post contains a jupyter notebook.
+Tested on Github Pages!

-{% notebook ../code/firstnb.ipynb %}

 Made with [pelican](https://getpelican.com)!